-The security and integrity of their IT Systems is a priority for Reddico Digital Ltd. All employees and any authorised third parties, including without limitation, sub-contractors, consultants and contractors (together “users”) are expected to comply with this policy, updated from time to time.
+The security and integrity of our IT Systems is a priority for Reddico Digital.
+All employees and any authorised third parties, including without limitation, sub-contractors, consultants and contractors (together “users”) are expected to comply with this policy, updated from time to time.

 The purpose of this policy is to establish a framework for managing risks and protecting Reddico's IT infrastructure, computing environment, hardware, software and any and all other relevant equipment (“IT Systems”) against all types of threats, internal or external, intentional or unintentional.

 Reddico Digital's IT Department shall be responsible for carrying out the installation, ongoing maintenance (including without limitation, any upgrades or repairs) and ensuring the security and integrity of the IT Systems, either directly or, via an authorised third party.
 Accordingly, the IT Department is responsible for data stored on the IT Systems, unless otherwise stated.

 In furtherance of the section above, the IT Department shall be responsible for:

 Investigating any security breaches and / or misconduct, and shall escalate to Luke Kyte or Kirk Fletcher as appropriate.

 Regularly reviewing IT security standards and ensuring the effective implementation of such standards, by way of periodic audits and risk assessments.

 Ensuring organisational management and dedicated staff responsible for the development, implementation and maintenance of this policy.

 Providing assistance as necessary to users to help them in their understanding and compliance with this policy, as well as keeping all Users aware and up to date with all applicable laws including, without limitation, the GDPR and the Computer Misuse Act 1990.

 Providing adequate training and support in relation to IT security matters and use of the IT Systems, to all Users